 Jesus revealed, “I did not come to call the righteous, but sinners, to repentance” (Mark 2:17b).
 Jesus openly used a strict definition of fornication according to the Moses’s Law that consists of adultery, extra-marital sex (premarital sex), incest, rape (pedophilia), sex during menstruation, homosexuality, bestiality, and prostitution (Lev 18; 19:29; 20; Deut 22:5, 22–30).
 Jesus also condemned pedophilia in the abuse of children (Matt 18:7–10, Mark 9:42–50).
 He specified that adultery also consisted of divorcing and marrying another for any reason other than sexually infidelity (Matt 5:32; 19:9; Mark 10:11–12; Luke 16:18; cf. 1 Cor 7:10–11).
 Were Jesus’s words overboard and without merit?

 There is no wonder that many homosexuals are ashamed of Jesus and his morality of sexual behavior.
 There is no real debate that Jesus taught that homosexual behavior is sexually immoral, sinful, and evil.
-After all the pleading with the masses, homosexuals will never change Jesus.
-They can never persuade Jesus to change or alter how God made humanity man and woman.
+After all the pleading with the masses, no one can ever change Jesus.
+No one can persuade Jesus to change or alter how God made humanity man and woman.

 The biblical writer, Paul, declared that people lose control of their desires when they no longer recognize, thank, or honor God (Rom 1:18–27).
-Paul wrote that everyone can ee God’s eternal power and divine nature in all that God created (Rom 1:20).
+Paul wrote that everyone can see God’s eternal power and divine nature in all that God created (Rom 1:20).
 Does all of this guilt come from rejecting God and never thinking of Him?
-Did God really give the unbelievers over to impure lusts to dishonor their bodies with shameful behavior (Rom 1:18–24)?
+Did God really give unbelievers over to impure lusts to dishonor their bodies with shameful behavior (Rom 1:18–24)?
 Therefore, Paul urged, “Escape sexual immorality.
 Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body” (1 Cor 6:18).
-Do homosexuals feel guilty for hurting themselves?
-In rejecting God, a whole community has developed in rebellion to thanking the Christian God.
+Do sexual sins cause guilt for hurting oneself?
+In rejecting God, a whole community has developed in rebellion against honoring and thanking the God of Jesus Christ.

 Is this guilty conscience natural and God-given (Rom 2:14–15)?
 Is God trying to communicate something?
-There are going to be people who support homosexuality as a good thing.
-Of course, they are trying to justify themselves, but they do little to appease the moral conscience or take away the fear of death and judgment.
+There are going to be people who support all sexual expressions as a good thing.
+Of course, they are trying to justify behavior, but they do little to appease the moral conscience or take away the fear of death and judgment.

-Who can say that they have reconsidered Jesus’s teaching?
-Need help overcoming homosexuality or another uncontrolled sexual desire?
+Who can say that they have considered Jesus’s teaching honestly?
+Need help overcoming sexual temptations and desires?
 There are loving people who can help.
-It is good to have a guilty conscience and sorrow leading to repentance (2 Cor 7:9–10).
+To have a guilty conscience and sorrow is good when leading to repentance (2 Cor 7:9–10).
 All have sinned and fallen from the glory of God (Rom 3:23).
-May God strengthen you in the faith of Jesus Christ to overcome your weaknesses.
-Jesus was tempted in every way, and yet he is sinless and offers everyone grace and mercy (Heb 4:14–16).
+May God strengthen those tempted in the faith of Jesus Christ to overcome these weaknesses.
+Jesus was tempted in every way, and yet Jesus is sinless and offers everyone grace and mercy (Heb 4:14–16).
 Jesus died a death that he did not deserve.
-Because he was sinless, death could not hold him.
+Because he was sinless, death could not hold him and He rose from the dead.
 However, hundreds experienced Jesus risen from the dead (1 Cor 15:1–4).
+Those faithful to Christ will also rise on the last day in glorified bodies like Jesus (Rom 6:5; 8:11; 1 Cor 6:14; 15:51–53; Phil 3:20–21).
 If you are struggling to control sexual desires, please consider the power of God’s Word that can release you from this slavery (John 8:31–36; Rom 6:1–23).

 God loves you, and I love you.